-Premarket trading occurs in the period before the regular market open at 9:30 a.m.
+Premarket trading happens before the regular market session opens at 9:30 a.m.
 Eastern.

-Premarket trading sessions go from 4 a.m. to 9:30 a.m.
-But that doesn’t necessarily mean that you can execute during these hours.
+Premarket trading sessions go from 4–9:30 a.m. on the major exchanges.
+But that doesn’t necessarily mean you can execute during these hours.

 Always read the fine print.
 Some brokerages have special fees or a surcharge during these times.
-Sometimes it can be a per-share fee … and that can add up.
+Those fees can add up.

 Uses for Premarket Trading

-This can provide opportunities beyond simply picking stocks to trade.
-Looking at these movers can help you gain insight into what’s happening in the market at large.
+This can provide opportunities beyond picking stocks to trade.
+These movers can help you gain insight into the overall market.

-So even if you have no desire to trade in the premarket hours, it can still be worth your time to see what premarket movers are doing.
+Even if you have no desire to trade in the premarket hours, it’s worth your time to see what’s happening before the open.

 Risks of Premarket Trading

-I’ll just put it out there: premarket trading can be a lot more complicated than regular market hours.
+Premarket trading is more complicated than regular market hours.

-Trading during market hours is obviously ideal.
-That’s when you typically see the most activity and get a better idea of what’s going on with the stock by charting its movements.
+Trading during market hours is ideal.
+That’s when you typically see the most activity and better volume.

 Trading Premarket vs. After Hours